j-a-r-v-i/Mobile-price-classification/README.md

 # Mobile-price-classification

-This dataset contain information about many mobiles anda variables about it.
+This dataset contain information about many mobiles anda variables about them.

 id-ID
 battery_power-Total energy a battery can store in one time measured in mAh